-The Board held discussions with the Deputy Secretary, TEO; the Chair of the Independent Panel on an Infrastructure Commission and Richard Johnston, Deputy Director, Ulster University Economic Policy Centre.
+The Board held discussions with the Permanent Secretary, TEO; Sharon Smyth, CEO CPD and Gareth Hetherington, Director, Ulster University Economic Policy Centre.
 In addition the Board considered the following matters:

-- The Report and Accounts for 2019-20;
+- The Report and Accounts for 2020-21;

-- The Risk Appetite Statement and Risk Register;
+- The Risk Appetite Statement and Risk Registers;

-- Strategic Investment Board Ltd Review Action Plan;

 - The results of staff surveys;

 - Internal and External Communications;

-- The form and contents of the Board pack;

 - The draft Letter of Expectation; and

 - The draft Business Plan.